 Kahlua is a popular liqueur that contains rum, sugar, and coffee.
 When paired with our rich chocolate cake layers, the combination of flavors is perfection.

 We've also used Kahlua in another favorite cake recipe- Our Tiramisu Cake!
 It's a great way to add just a little something extra to your coffee or chocolate recipes.

 The recipe for our Chocolate Kahlua cake layers is based on our Classic Chocolate Cake recipe (yummm) with the addition of Kahlua.

 We brushed the cake layers with a Kahlua Espresso Syrup and frosted with our Kahlua Espressso Buttercream, lending just the right amount of Kahlua flavor to this dessert.

 The Kahlua flavor in this recipe is subtle yet unmistakable- and of course, you can adjust amounts to your liking!
 This "grown up" chocolate cake is sure to make any special occasion feel even more special.
 We hope that you enjoy it!

 How to Make a Chocolate Kahlua Cake

-I like to wrap and freeze my cake layers while they are still warm- and leave them for at least 3 hours (up to three months is fine)!
+Go ahead and wrap and freeze the cake layers while they are still a bit warm.
+You can leave them in the freezer for at least 3 hours (or up to three months)!